mitsuba-renderer/enoki/docs/gpu.rst

     The first time that Enoki is imported on a new machine, it will trigger a kernel pre-compilation step that takes a few seconds.

-The Enoki python bindings expose a number of types with the suffix ``C`` (as in "CUDA") that correspond to GPU-resident arrays.
+The Enoki python bindings expose a number of types in the `enoki.cuda` submodule that correspond to GPU-resident arrays.
 The following example initializes such an array with a constant followed by a simple addition operation.

 .. code-block:: python

+   >>> from enoki.cuda import Float32 as FloatC
    >>> a = FloatC(1)
    cuda_trace_append(10): mov.$t1 $r1, 0f3f800000